Sometimes when I look at old ruins and see them deteriorating, I fear that some day all the

 Also various pieces of equipment lying around for grooming the hill - some of it no doubt for grooming the hill in the summer to keep the terrain smooth and the vegetation low enough as not to poke through the snow.

-The other lift is much more overgrown.
+The other lift was much more overgrown.
 Presumably, they only used the main lift for the last few seasons.
 The ski lift had been struggling, and the extra capacity wasn't needed, especially with the main lift covering most of the runs already.

 It was quite a bushwhack getting to the machinery, and it loomed impressively over the shrubs that nearly engulfed it.